GeekBrony/FoliageTool/README.md

 ### Procedural Foliage

-Flora Studio functions as a procedural foliage painter, removing the need to configure and paint details on every terrain manually.
+Flora functions as a procedural foliage painter, removing the need to configure and paint details on every terrain manually.

 #### **Biomes**
 Create variation in your terrain's foliage with **biomes**.